javierclb/tutorials/julia.md

     So I would type in `/Applications/Julia-1.0.app/Contents/Resources/julia/bin/julia` (no quotes).

-5. You can test this setup by restarting Atom, opening the command palette (`Shift + Cntrl + P` on Windows, and `Shift + ⌘ + P` on a Mac, and selecting `Julia: Standard Layout`. :warning: Sometimes, you may encounter an error mesage, say because Atom was confused by the switch in versions.
+5. You can test this setup by restarting Atom, opening the command palette (`Shift-Cntrl-P` on Windows, and `Shift-⌘-P` on a Mac, and selecting `Julia: Standard Layout`. :warning: Sometimes, you may encounter an error mesage, say because Atom was confused by the switch in versions.
 Restarting the program should resolve this.

 ### Usage